Rain Or Shine! Saturday, December 2, 2023

-The grand finale will take place at the Jupiter Lighthouse courtesy of Jetty's, Square Grouper, and U-Tiki.
+The grand finale will take place at the Jupiter Lighthouse.
 Please bring a new, unwrapped toy.

 Aside from private viewing parties with family and friends who live on the water, there are a variety of great waterfront locations along the parade route.
 These open-to-the-public viewing sites stretch from North Palm Beach to Jupiter and include:

 - Waterway Cafe